tmjo/charger-card/README.md

 > EV Charger card for [Home Assistant][home-assistant] Lovelace UI

-OBS!
-This readme reflects the latest release candidate for testing which brings a lot of breaking changes since the card is made generic.
-See [here](https://github.com/tmjo/charger-card/blob/a324cd30b7139c70c37d2d8973e4f64b2f511280/README.md) for an older version which is currently the latest official release.

 By default, Home Assistant does not provide any card for controlling chargers for electrical vehicles (EVs).
 This card displays the state and allows to control your charger - and it is now made fully customizable so you could also use it for «anything» else as well, for instance your electric car.